mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 **Physical Computing and Game Making**

-The use of physical computing to create concrete and tangible activities has been show to increase engagement of diverse groups of learners.
+There has been a progression in hardware which has made physical computing more accessible @blikstein_gears_2013.
+The use of physical computing to create concrete and tangible activities has been show to increase engagement of diverse groups of learners @roque_family_2016; @rusk_new_2008.

 Making the digital physical has been a guiding principle for inclusive learning designs for some time.
 To support my game making projects, I made some very simple arcade cabinets out of wood with simple arcade buttons.
 Connecting arcade buttons to the computer via a Makey Makey or similar break out USB joystick adaptor is a relatively simple electronics project which can be completed quickly.
 The process of building their own arcade cabinets was a very engaging activity and a fantastic target to work towards as they made their games.
 Some families did this at home in very low tech ways with cardboard materials.

 While it can be time consuming I highly recommend, this method of involving some kind of physical making or tangible product if at all possible.
 The results in terms of learner engagement can be transformational.
-For more information on the value of physical computing to increase inclusion you can read this article (RUSK?)

 **Drama / Fictional Frameworks**